-- 1. He/she must complete 8 credit hours and maintain the required GPA to be making satisfactory academic progress. - If the student completes only 6 credit hours and maintains the required cumulative GPA, he/she would be placed on financial aid probation or suspension if a prior probation has been issued.
+- 1. They must complete 8 credit hours and maintain the required GPA to be making satisfactory academic progress. - If the student completes only 6 credit hours and maintains the required cumulative GPA, they would be placed on financial aid probation or suspension if a prior probation has been issued.
 To re-establish eligibility, the student must enroll, and successfully complete the required units for the semester and maintain the required cumulative GPA. - 3.
-If the student completes all 12 credit hours, but the cumulative GPA is less than a 2.0, he/she would be placed on financial aid probation or suspension if a prior probation has been issued.
-To re-establish eligibility, the student must enroll, and successfully complete the required units for the semester and a cumulative GPA of 2.0 or better at their own expense.
+If the student completes all 12 credit hours, but the cumulative GPA is less than a 2.0, they would be placed on financial aid probation or suspension if a prior probation has been issued.
+To reestablish eligibility, the student must enroll, and successfully complete the required units for the semester and a cumulative GPA of 2.0 or better at their own expense.

-Complete Withdrawal: Automatic Ineligibility
+Complete Withdrawal Automatic Ineligibility

-If during a semester as student completely withdraws from the University or receives grades of W, F, U, or all Incompletes, he/she will be placed on automatic financial aid ineligible status.
+If during a semester as student completely withdraws from the University or receives grades of W, F, U, or all Incompletes, they will be placed on automatic financial aid ineligible status.
 To re-establish eligibility, the student must enroll and successfully complete the required units for the semester and achieve the required cumulative GPA.